Ray O'Brien

 Ray O'Brien (born 21 May 1951) is an Irish former professional footballer.

 Early life

 O'Brien was born in Dublin.

 Career

-O'brien began his career with Shelbourne before transferring to Manchester United.
+O'Brien began his career with Shelbourne before transferring to Manchester United.

-He was then transferred to Notts County F.C. in 1974 for £45,000 without making the first team at Old Trafford.
+He was then transferred to Notts County in 1974 for £45,000 without making the first team at Old Trafford.

 At Meadow Lane he created a club record in 1979–80 when he became the first full back to finish as leading scorer.
 He spent ten years at County making over 300 Football League appearances.

-He also won four caps for the Republic of Ireland national football team, making his debut on 24 March 1976 in a 3–0 home win over Norway in a friendly game.
+He also won five caps for the Republic of Ireland, making his debut on 24 March 1976 in a 3–0 home win over Norway in a friendly game.

 He later managed non-League clubs including Boston United and Arnold Town.

 His brother Fran O'Brien also played for his country.